-Click on Conference Session titles for more information.
+Click on session titles to expand for more detail

 Tuesday 25th November